-Under our standard Ground Leases, the tenant is responsible for all property related operating expenses, such as real estate taxes, maintenance and insurance as well as all costs associated with the development and construction of the related improvements.
-Each lease contains provisions permitting the tenant to develop the parcel under certain terms and conditions and provide for periodic rent increases based on either a specific percentage, consumer price index ("CPI"), appraisal or combination thereof and sometimes includes percentage rent participation (contingent rent).
+Under the Company's standard Ground Leases, the tenant is responsible for all property related operating expenses, such as real estate taxes, maintenance and insurance as well as all costs associated with the development and construction of the related improvements.
+Each Ground Lease contains provisions permitting the tenant to develop the parcel under certain terms and conditions and provides for periodic rent increases based on either a specific percentage, consumer price index ("CPI"), appraisal or combination thereof and sometimes includes percentage rent participation (contingent rent).
 The Ground Leases also provide that the tenants are responsible for insuring the Company against various hazards and events as well as indemnifying the Company with respect to all of the tenant's activities on the land.
-The leases contain other terms and conditions customary to such instruments.
+The Ground Leases contain other terms and conditions customary to such instruments.

-While seeking developers, the Company also leases Parcels 3E, 3W, 4E and 4W in the Capital Center area for public parking purposes to Metropark, Ltd.
+While seeking developers, the Company also leases Parcels 3E, 3W, 4E, 4W and a portion of Parcel 20 in the Capital Center Area for public parking purposes to Metropark, Ltd.